Our frequently asked questions are split into sections to help you quickly find the answer to common questions we receive.

 You can request cancellation of the polling through the control panel.
 Once cancellation is requested, we will send a stop request to our polling system.
 The backorder should be cancelled shortly after your request is received.

-Domain names are caught using the TAG DROPPED.
+Domain names are caught using the tag DROPPED-UK.

 All domain names are caught using our details.
 This is primarily for speed to ensure our system is not delayed by looking up your registration information during a catch.
 It is also for our security to ensure we receive payment for our service.